autonomical1/ObsidianBackup/10th Grade/AP Physics 2/Chapter 13 Homework.md

 	- B would be the least dense of the 3 boxes because it displaces the least amount of fluid.

 (24)
 	- Both beakers weigh the same.
-This is because in Beaker A, the water weighs however much its density
+This is because in Beaker A, the water weighs however much the volume divided by the density is.
+In Beaker B, the sphere would displace the same amount of liquid as its weight as known from Archemedes' Principle, so

 27.